 Step three: Pour the sauce back into the pan, season and bring to the boil, turn the heat down and simmer for 10 minutes.
 You can make this a few days in advance and store in a sterile jar in the fridge.

 This will be enough to make 8 medium pizzas.

 I hope you give Pizza and Prosecco night a go.
-Please comment to let me know how it went or to share your favourite toppings.
+Please comment to let me know how it went.
+Share you photos with me on social media.